SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 [/slide]

-[slide]
+[slide hideTitle]

 # Problem: Get a Book

-To get a book choose "GET" method in Postman and use the following **URL**.
+To get a book, choose the "GET" method in Postman and use the following **URL**.

 `https://databaseURL/books/bookId.json`

 [/slide]

-[slide]
+[slide hideTitle]

 # Problem: Create Books

-To create a book, we will have to send a "POST" request and the JSON body should be in the following format:
+To create a book, we will have to send a "POST" request, and the JSON body should be in the following format:

 `{"Author": "Steven King",  "title": "IT"}`